Skating-crazy Dutch defy pandemic by taking to outdoor ice - WTMJ

 DOORN, Netherlands (AP) — A deep winter freeze gripping the Netherlands is reawakening the national obsession with skating on frozen canals.

-With subzero temperatures forecast to last more than a week, ice fever was sweeping the nation Tuesday, offering a welcome respite from grim coronavirus news while also creating a challenge for authorities trying to uphold social distancing.
+With subzero temperatures forecast to last more than a week, ice fever swept the nation Tuesday, offering a welcome respite from grim coronavirus news while also creating a challenge for authorities trying to uphold social distancing rules.

-Around the country, people were rummaging through attics and dusting off skates that haven’t been used for years.
-Businesses that sharpen the blades reported boom times.
+People around the country were rummaging through attics and dusting off long-unused skates, while businesses that sharpen skate blades reported boom times.

 Ice skating is a national wintertime passion in the Netherlands, with the country’s spandex-clad elite athletes dominating Winter Olympic speedskating races in recent years.
 Amateurs of all ages eagerly await the Arctic conditions that allow them to take to the country’s vast network of canals and waterways.

-The association that organizes the 11 Cities Tour over frozen canals and lakes said in January that “under the current coronavirus measures, it is not possible to organize” the event.
-Since then, the measures have not been relaxed beyond allowing elementary school children back to their classrooms this week.
+The association that organizes the 11 Cities Tour over frozen canals and lakes said in January that “under the current coronavirus measures, it is not possible to organize” the near mythical event.
+Since then, authorities have not relaxed the measures beyond allowing elementary school students back into classrooms this week.

-The chairman of the association poured further cold water on people’s hopes Tuesday, noting just what a production the race normally involves.
+The chairman of the association poured more cold water on people’s hopes Tuesday, noting just what a production the race normally involves.

 “We’re talking about a tour with 1–1.5 million spectators, 25,000 participants, thousands of volunteers and half of the Netherlands on the road,” Wiebe Wieling told national broadcaster NOS.
 “Every right-thinking person will realize that something like that is not possible” amid the pandemic.